-In this program that promotes experiential learning, Fleming College students are partnered with a variety of business and industry organizations to undertake projects in real -world workplace settings.
+In these programs that promote experiential learning, Fleming College students are partnered with a variety of business and industry organizations to undertake projects in real -world workplace settings.
 These extensive applied projects are completed over the course of the semester at no salary cost to the sponsoring company.

 Applied Projects for Business Programs

 How Can Your Enterprise Get Involved?

 - Discuss your needs with us and we invite you to make a request for proposal.